How to Learn Spanish in 30 Days in 8 Steps

 So, ask around and view your local postings to see who is available in your area.

 And if you’re having difficulty finding a good tutor near you, don’t sweat it; there are plenty to go around online.
-On some websites, such as 121 Spanish and italki, you can even find a native Spanish-speaking tutor (perhaps even one from the country of your choice!) to tutor you through Skype.
+On italki, you can find a native Spanish-speaking tutor (perhaps even one from the country of your choice!) to tutor you through Zoom or Skype.

 Having a good tutor for at least 30 minutes every weekday can really push you right up towards your goal here.
 That’s at least 8-9 hours of personalized Spanish studying you’ll have at the end of your month!
 Sounds like it might be expensive, yeah—but if you’re just trying to get as far as you possibly can in one mere month, you might want to invest to go that extra mile.